fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ![](../../images/0/14e.png)

-The functioning of the browser is based on the idea of depicting HTML elements as a tree.
+The functionality of the browser builds on the concept of accepting HTML elements resemble a tree-like structure.

 Document Object Model, or [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) is an Application Programming Interface, (an <i>API</i>), which enables programmatic modification of the <i>element trees</i> corresponding to web-pages.